simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Sorry, Image not available!**
-<br />**Date image released:**  2024-05-20
+<br />**Date image released:**  2024-05-21
-<br />**This image is owned by:**
-Xuecheng Liu &
-Yuxuan Liu

-<br />**Title of the image:**  Aurora Dome Sky
+<br />**Title of the image:**  CG4: The Globule and the Galaxy
-<br />**Description for the image:**  It seemed like night, but part of the sky glowed purple.
-It was the now famous night of May 10, 2024, when people over much of the world reported beautiful aurora-filled skies.
-The featured image was captured this night during early morning hours from Arlington, Wisconsin, USA.
-The panorama is a composite of several 6-second exposures covering two thirds of the visible sky, with north in the center, and processed to heighten the colors and remove electrical wires.
-The photographer (in the foreground) reported that the aurora appeared to flow from a point overhead but illuminated the sky only toward the north.
-The aurora's energetic particles originated from CMEs ejected from our Sun over sunspot AR 6443 a few days before.
-This large active region rotated to the far side of the Sun last week, but may well survive to rotate back toward the Earth next week.
+<br />**Description for the image:**  Can a gas cloud eat a galaxy?
+It's not even close.
+The "claw" of this odd looking "creature" in the featured photo is a gas cloud known as a cometary globule.
+This globule, however, has ruptured.
+Cometary globules are typically characterized by dusty heads and elongated tails.
+These features cause cometary globules to have visual similarities to comets, but in reality they are very much different.
+Globules are frequently the birthplaces of stars, and many show very young stars in their heads.
+The reason for the rupture in the head of this object is not yet known.
+The galaxy to the left of the globule is huge, very far in the distance, and only placed near CG4 by chance superposition.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/AuroraWisconsin_Liu_6000.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/Cg4Galaxy_CtioRector_1476.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).